 2. Uluru - heart of the nation, must see

 3. Great Barrier Reef - any part (and make sure you at least snorkel to see what's UNDER the water)

 4. Tasmania - especially East Coast - Bay of Fires and Freycinet Natnl Park

-5. Melbourne and the Yarra Valley or Adelaide and the Barossa Valley or Perth and Margaret River wineries (assuming you want to taste some great Aussie wines!) over 7 years ago
+5. Melbourne and the Yarra Valley or Adelaide and the Barossa Valley or Perth and Margaret River wineries (assuming you want to taste some great Aussie wines!) almost 8 years ago